 Markey defeats Kennedy III in Massachusetts’ Senate primary

-Boston — U.S. Sen. Edward Markey defeated U.S. Rep. Joe Kennedy III in Tuesday’s Democratic primary, harnessing support from progressive leaders to overcome a challenge from a younger rival who is a member of America’s most famous political family.
+Boston — U.S. Sen. Edward Markey of Massachusetts defeated U.S. Rep. Joe Kennedy III in Tuesday’s hard-fought Democratic primary, harnessing support from progressive leaders to overcome a challenge from a younger rival who is a member of America’s most famous political family.

+It was the first time a Kennedy has lost a race for Congress in Massachusetts.

-Markey appealed to voters in this deeply Democratic state by positioning himself as aligned with the liberal wing of the party.
-He teamed up with a leading progressive, New York Rep. Alexandria Ocasio-Cortez, on the Green New Deal — and at one point labeled Kennedy “a progressive in name only.”
+Markey appealed to voters in the deeply Democratic state by positioning himself as aligned with the liberal wing of the party.
+He teamed up with a leading progressive, New York Rep. Alexandria Ocasio-Cortez, on the Green New Deal climate change initiative — and at one point labeled Kennedy “a progressive in name only.”

 That helped Markey overcome the enduring power of the Kennedy name in Massachusetts.
 The 39-year-old congressman sought to cast the 74-year-old Markey as someone out of touch after spending decades in Congress, first in the House before moving to the Senate.